shipinggs/processing-projection-graffiti/README.md

   2. `ControlP5`
   3. `oscP5`
 * Download & install [smoothboard](http://www.smoothboard.net/).
 This is only necessary if you want to do projection graffiti.
-* You would also need at least one Wiimote and an [IR pen/spraycan](http://johnnylee.net/projects/wii/pen.jpg) for projection graffiti.
+* You would also need at least one Wiimote, an [IR pen/spraycan](http://johnnylee.net/projects/wii/pen.jpg), and a projector connected to a power source for projection graffiti.

-Getting started
+Getting Started
 -----
 1. Clone this repository.
 2. Open any `.pde` file with `Processing` app.
 3. Run the code and make your own graffiti!

-Equipment Setup Steps For Projection Graffiti.
+Equipment Setup Steps For Projection Graffiti
 ------
 1. Boot Laptop.
 2. Put tripods without wiimotes in position.
 See [this](http://www.smoothboard.net/files/graphics/info/Wiimote_Whiteboard_Setup.jpg) for an idea on good positions to place the wiimotes.